-Project Climate works to identify and promote climate change solutions with significant potential.
+Project Climate works to identify, promote, implement, and scale promising climate change solutions.
 Each solution involves different sectors, technologies, and policy makers.
 As a result, each requires different approaches.

 Here are some of the projects that we are working on: